 Gung-dong Neighborhood Park 궁동근린공원

-I loved going on walks in this park/forest because it is set high on a hill and offers a stunning view over the city, including Namsan Tower.
+I loved walking in this park/forest because it is set high on a hill and offers a stunning city view, including Namsan Tower.

 Address: 19-24 Seongsan-ro 7-gil, Yeonhui-dong, Seodaemun-gu, Seoul, South Korea